sonic-net/DASH/test/docs/dash-test-ref-arch.md

 [[ << DASH main README ]](../../README.md)

-# DASH Test Reference ARchitectures
+# DASH Test Reference Architectures
 This document provides a set of reference architectures and vocabulary used for testing devices and systems.